astrochart/astrochart.github.io/wiki/observing.md

 - Place telescope on ground.
 - Connnect the Nooelec amp and filter onto the horn by twisting the bolt.
+If you are using the barebones amplifier (as we are in the photo below), use a piece of duct tape to cover the bottom of the circuit board.
+If the electrical connections come in contact with the foil on the horn, it will short the amp and potentiall break it.
 ![connect filter](assets/setup/nooelec_connection.png)
 - Connect the Noelec amp and filter to the RTL-SDR using the SMA cable.
 ![connect radio](assets/setup/radio_connection.png)